MohamedKiouaz/fps-highlights/ReadMe.md

 - `graphs.py`: script for generating graphs
 - `apex_highlights.py`: all the functions
 - `randomize.py`: randomize the train and test sets, verify if all files can be opened with PIL (CAUTION: this will delete the trained models)
-- `requirements.txt`: list of dependencies
+- `pyproject.toml`: project configuration and dependencies

 ## Dataset